-The community was neither solely for Dorr, or Law and Order, but a "constitution free from the narrow, selfish, and senseless limitation of the word white," according to Douglass, and he even explains that Dorr was "a well-meaning man" with "progressive views," but "shared the fate of all compromisers and trimmers, for he was disastrously defeated."25 In part, some of his defeat was his failure to muster his party's support for black suffrage and fall on the right side of history.
-The Law and Order Party provided those aims, mostly because they recognized the commitment of the African American community during the midst of the rebellion by joining the ranks of the state militia, city watch, and fire departments - particularly in Providence.
+to muster his party's support for Black suffrage and falling on the right side of history.
+The Law and Order Party provided those aims, mainly because they recognized the African American community's commitment during the rebellion by joining the ranks of the state militia, city watch, and fire departments - particularly in Providence.
 The New York Courier and Enquirer reported: